-This Draft PEIS analysis reviews the potential impacts to biological resources from the proposed EHEC Programs irrespective of the crop type (perennial herbaceous, annual herbaceous, or woody crop).
+This Final PEIS analysis reviews the potential impacts to biological resources from the proposed EHEC Programs irrespective of the crop type (perennial herbaceous, annual herbaceous, or woody crop).
 Given the nine-state project area and the programmatic nature of the project, the impacts of potential EHECs by crop type could not be undertaken; therefore, potential impacts are qualitatively discussed for vegetation, wildlife, pesticide use on natural resources, and invasive species concerns.
 Potential effects to protected species and habitats is reviewed under each Alternative.
 Table 4.5-1 provides a summary of the potential impacts on biological resources.

-Impact Criteria Habitat Modification to Vegetation Alternative Alternative Alternative No inipact ontena 1 2 3 O unknown O Action Habitat Modification to Vegetation 00 0 O 0 Wildlife Life-cycle Impacts O unknown unknown 0 Increase Use of or Detrimental Impacts resulting from Pesticides Ō O Ō 0 Increased in Invasive Species O O O 0
+Impact Criteria Alternative 1 Alternative 2 Alternative 3 No Action Habitat Modification to Vegetation 00 00 O 0 Wildlife Life-cycle Impacts O unknown unknown 0 Increase Use of or Detrimental Impacts resulting from Pesticides O O O 0 Increased in Invasive Species O O 00 0